gzmatte/Dual-Boot/README.md

 > Done.
 Save the file and create a shortcut if u want to change the icon. _(Right Click > Properties > Change Icon)_.

 Now, you can do the same in the another OS.
-Or create a startup file to automatically set default your primary os.
+Or create a startup file to automatically set default your primary OS.

 > Create this **[.bat](https://github.com/gzmatte/Dual-Boot/releases/download/1/start-bcd.bat);
 > ```
 > @echo off
 > bcdedit /default {}
 > exit
 > ```
+>
 > Between the brackets type your MAIN OS **ID**. _(or the one you want to keep default)_
 > Save and put the bat in _Shell:Startup_
+>
 > If u cant open that folder, there's the directory:
 > ```
 > "C:\ProgramData\Microsoft\Windows\Start Menu\Programs"